-Exactly how that might impact the other services that Yahoo offers isn’t really clear at this point, but it’s likely that Yahoo will still offer many of the portal services that it provides to its visitors now.
+Exactly how that might impact the other services that Yahoo offers isn’t clear at this point, but, likely, Yahoo will still offer many of the portal services that it provides to its visitors now.

 Will Yahoo Local and Yahoo Maps be affected?
-Again, that isn’t really clear.
-I’ve been keeping an eye out for patent filings from search engines for a while now, and I do still see many published by Yahoo that provide some interesting possibilities, even outside of search.
+Again, that isn’t clear.
+I’ve been keeping an eye out for patent filings from search engines for a while now, and I do still see many published by Yahoo that provides some interesting possibilities, even outside of search.

 Take one Yahoo patent filing published today, for instance:

 Invented by Amit Umesh Shanbhag, Glen Ames, and Philip Aaronson